moogacs/docs.buf.build/docs/tour/implement-grpc-endpoints.md

 title: 11 Implement gRPC Endpoints
 ---

-In this section, we'll implement a `PetStoreService` client and server, which can be run on the command line.
+In this section, you'll implement a `PetStoreService` client and server, both of which you can run on the command line.

 ## 11.1 Initialize a `go.mod` {#initialize-a-gomod}

-Before we write any Go code, we'll initialize a `go.mod` with the `go mod init` command:
+Before you write Go code, initialize a `go.mod` file with the `go mod init` command:

 ```terminal
 $ go mod init github.com/bufbuild/buf-tour/petstore
 ```

-Similar to the `buf.yaml`, the `go.mod` file tracks our code's Go dependencies.
+Similar to the [`buf.yaml`](/configuration/v1/buf-yaml) config file, the `go.mod` file tracks your code's Go dependencies.

 ## 11.2 Implement the Server {#implement-the-server}

-We can implement a simple server in `server/main.go` with the following:
+You can start implementing a server by creating a `server/main.go` file:

 ```terminal
 $ mkdir server
 $ touch server/main.go
 ```

+Copy and paste this content into that file:

 ```go title="server/main.go"
 package main